 Radon & Arsenic: Only detectable through lab water tests

 What are the main signs to look for in bad city water?

-Again, look for staining in sinks, tubs, showers and other fixtures as well as objectionable taste, odors.
-Or turbidity (cloudiness or other discoloration) in the water.
+Again, look for staining in sinks, tubs, showers and other fixtures as well as objectionable tastes & odors.
+Also, turbidity (cloudiness or other discoloration) in the water may indicate a quality problem.
 Do not mistake air bubbles in the water as a water quality issue.

 Is my city water fluoridated?